Greetings Internet Stranger and welcome to 24 hours in Cincinnati. Ohio is a smallish state with a surprising number of large cities.

 24 Hours in Cincinnati

-But Covington has long been a pleasant morning trip to take from Cincinnati.
+In fact, Covington has long been a pleasant afternoon trip to take from Cincinnati.
 How often can you take a quick walk from one state and end up in another state?
 While Covington is not as big as Cincinnati, it certainly has enough landmarks and history to teach you…

 three fun facts: covington, kentucky